-Amendments to the Charter of Academic Governance shall require approval by the Senate and either a two-thirds majority of those present and voting at a duly constituted meeting of the Faculty Assembly or a two-thirds majority of those voting by electronic or paper ballot.
+Amendments to the Charter of Academic Governance shall require approval by the Senate and a two-thirds majority of the voting members of the faculty who cast a vote.
+Voting will be carried out by electronic or paper ballot.
 Concurrence of the president is also required.

 ARTICLE XIV.
 RESERVATIONS OF TRUSTEE RIGHTS

 No provisions herein shall, nor shall be deemed to, derogate from or supersede any rights, powers or duties of the board of trustees under the charter or by-laws of the university, it being understood that such rights, powers, and duties are expressly and fully reserved hereby.

 Responsible Party: Academic Senate.
 Inquiries can to be directed to firstname.lastname@example.org.

 Effective Date: Approved November 15, 1995